joncursi/cheddur-whitepaper/whitepaper.md

       "Proof of Brain" properties to accurately and transparently reward individuals who make subjective contributions to our community.
-Cheddur 2.0 will be the first platform to apply this technology to reviews, and in doing so, seeks to bring safety, order, and accountability to the cryptocurrency ecosystem.
+Cheddur 2.0 will be the first platform to apply this technology to reviews, and in doing so, aims to bring safety, order, and accountability to the cryptocurrency ecosystem.
     }